s1ck/flink-neo4j/README.md

 ## flink-neo4j

-Input format to read Cypher results from Neo4j into Flink tuples for further processing.
+Contains input and output formats to read Cypher results from Neo4j and write data back in parallel using Cypher batches.

 ## Setup